 Good adhesion starts with a well-calibrated build plate.
 The distance between the nozzle and build plate should be set correctly.
 Too wide a gap will result in a loose first layer, which may cause your print to separate from the build plate while printing.
 Equally, the calibration should not be too tight, as this may stop the filament from extruding correctly.

-The Ultimaker S5 and Ultimaker S3 use multipoint build plate calibration to compensate for any inaccuracies on the build surface.
+The Ultimaker S5 and Ultimaker S3 use multipoint active build plate calibration to compensate for any inaccuracies on the build surface.
 More information on how to level the Ultimaker S5 build plate can be found here.

 Heated build plate temperature